 Researchers will benefit from the million-plus names contained in the pages of The Record, but that’s not all – reading an article written about the location, time period, or subject you’re researching can help you break through brick walls as you glean tips and tricks from the expert authors of this peer-reviewed publication.

 Members of the NYG&B can search The Record by name or keyword, and can also browse issues by volume and year within the eLibrary.
-The NYG&B also has assembled five indexes - which are free and open to the public - that allow you to explore The Record in a variety of ways.
+The NYG&B also has assembled six indexes - which are free and open to the public - that allow you to explore The Record in a variety of ways.
 Read our related blog article to find out how to track down articles in The Record from an index.

-While only NYG&B members can view images of The Record, these five indexes are available for anyone to search – if you’ve never explored The Record, these indexes are the perfect jumping-off point!
+While only NYG&B members can view images of this prestigious publication, these indexes are available for anyone to search – if you’ve never explored The Record, these indexes are the perfect jumping-off point!

 This new tool was developed by an NYG&B Labs team, and provides a whole new way to search and visualize articles in The Record.